MEET THE TEAM

 Eliza Zweig, Studio Programming + Events Manager

-Eliza spent five years in the fashion industry and found that she spent most of her free time dining out, examining menus, and reading restaurant reviews.
+Eliza spent five years in the fashion industry and found that she was using most of her free time dining out, examining menus, and reading restaurant reviews.
 After some soul-searching, she made her first foray into the food industry working as a server at The Bar Room in midtown Manhattan.
 It was here that she got her first taste of how fast, scrappy, hands-on, and creative working on the floor of a restaurant can be.
 And that first taste was delicious.

 After a fortuitous series of events, Eliza has landed at Cook Space and can’t wait to share our studio with you!